Guide Dog & Service Dog Certification Testing

-The tester will follow the team but will communicate with it only when required to because of an assessed task.
+The tester will follow the team, but will communicate with it only when required as a part of an assessed task.
 The team must pass all 40 tasks in the Assessment (PDF) to be certified.

 To prepare for the test, please review the B.C.
 Guide Dog and Service Dog Assessment (PDF).